-10

 Yes, finding bugs in Bitcoin would be valuable.
 However this doesn't seem to be one.

-To create a Bitcoin transaction, you need to sign a specific message, namely the transaction's signature hash.
+To create a Bitcoin transaction, you need to sign a specific message, namely the transaction.
 If you could do that, that would be a problem, however, that's not what you've shown here.
+Rather than the message, you only provide the hash of a message of which you do not know the preimage—a parlor trick.

 Your Answer